FindMySchool LogoFindMySchool

 Sixth form partnership model.
 The sixth form operates across two sites in partnership with Rutlish (a boys' school).
 Whilst this provides breadth of subjects and creates a co-educational community, it means sixth formers spend part of their week on another campus and do not experience single-site sixth form life.
 This suits some students and may not suit others.

-In 2024, the last distance offered was approximately 1.61 miles.
+In recent published admissions data, the furthest distance at which a place was offered was approximately 1.61 miles.
 Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.
 Families should verify current admissions distances with Merton Council and check their own postcode eligibility.

 The school is non-selective and comprehensive.
 It accepts girls across all ability ranges via the standard Merton Council admissions process.
 There is no entrance test.
 However, the school is significantly oversubscribed (approximately 3 applications per place), so distance from the school is the deciding factor rather than academic ability.

-The school offers a wide range of clubs including Debate Club, STEM Club, Art Club, Musical Theatre Club, Dance Club, Drama Club, various sports teams, and student leadership roles through the Junior Leadership Team, School Council, Peer Outreach Programme and Cultural Ambassadors.
+The school includes clubs including Debate Club, STEM Club, Art Club, Musical Theatre Club, Dance Club, Drama Club, various sports teams, and student leadership roles through the Junior Leadership Team, School Council, Peer Outreach Programme and Cultural Ambassadors.
 Students can also pursue Duke of Edinburgh Awards and volunteer opportunities.

 The sixth form, called RR6, is a partnership between Ricards Lodge and Rutlish School (a boys' school).
 Students follow timetables across both sites: they attend Ricards for English, humanities and arts, and Rutlish for mathematics, sciences and ICT.
 This provides breadth of subjects and a co-educational sixth form experience.
-In 2024, 76% of leavers progressed to university.
+Recent leavers' information describes progression to university alongside other post-18 routes.

 Yes.
 The school has additionally resourced provision for students with speech, language and communication difficulties.
 These places are reserved for pupils with Education, Health and Care Plans naming the school.
 The school also provides support within mainstream classrooms for pupils with a range of additional needs.